jpacerqueiraperform/jpac-sparklyr/cluster_yarn/rstudio_jobs/AVGBitRate/README.md

 For this post, we will be using with H2O an internal Perform group asset conviva , used on the evaluation of the streaming conditions for Perform Group DAZN App

 The goal of the analysis in this demo is to predict if the average bit rate in our conviva data increases according to the evolution in the streaming details and parameters .
-The columns we will be using are the numerical attributes in cnviva that  can be directly used to “learn” using ML
+The columns we will be using are the numerical attributes in conviva that  can be directly used to “learn” using ML
 * ASN Network distribution  : asn
 * Stream start time: start_time
 * Stream play time : play_time